MadameG1t/QA-Portfolio/STLC/test plan.md

     -
 **Type of Testing**

-**What types of testing is necessary for the new functionalities?**
+**What types of testing is necessary for the new functionalities?** (perhaps include performance testing)

 - Functional Testing : to ensure age gate works as intended.
 Crucial to verify the systems ability to identify users age and grant or deny access accordingly.
 Verify users can submit ratings, view ratings and calculate the average rating correctly.